CFD enacts new protocol after paramedics failed to treat gunshot victim for an hour as he lay dying

 “I can tell you that, yes, we have changed procedures in the aftermath of that tragic error,” Langford said.

-In the lawsuit, Carey’s family alleges that paramedics could have assessed Carey and taken him to a hospital for proper care and “at least a dignified transition into death.”
+In the lawsuit, Carey’s family alleges paramedics could have assessed Carey and taken him to a hospital for proper care and “at least a dignified transition into death.”

 Instead, the paramedics and Chicago Fire Department operated on a “conscious disregard” for basic training when they placed a white sheet over teen, the lawsuit states.